William Amherst (British Army officer)

-Lieutenant General William Amherst (5 February 1732 – 13 May 1781) was a British military commander.
-In 1762 during the Seven Years' War he led British forces that defeated a French expedition which had occurred earlier that year in St. John's, Newfoundland at the Battle of Signal Hill.
+Lieutenant-General William Amherst (5 February 1732 – 13 May 1781) was a British Army officer and politician.
+During the Seven Years' War, he led British forces that recaptured St. John's, Newfoundland from the French at the 1762 Battle of Signal Hill.

 Early life

 William Amherst was born, in Sevenoaks, Kent, into a family of lawyers.
-He was the son of Jeffery Amherst and Elizabeth Kerril and the brother of Field Marshal Jeffery 1st Lord Amherst and Admiral John Amherst.
-He later married Elizabeth Amherst (Patterson).
+He married Elizabeth Amherst (Patterson).
 Their children included: